leej58928/Early-Churn-Signal-Analysis-in-a-SaaS-Platform/README.md

 Customers are flagged as high-risk when early support friction crosses defined thresholds.

-Result:
-High-risk customers exhibit ~1.6× higher early churn probability.
+**Result:** High-risk customers show ~1.6× higher early churn probability.

-These customers are not guaranteed churners —
-they represent high-leverage intervention targets.
+These users are not guaranteed churners — they represent high-leverage intervention targets.

 ---